Welcome to my eclectic website!

-It seems as if I’ve spent my entire life studying the sciences—from tackling the intricacies of the weather in Antarctica and understanding the mechanics behind a rogue earthquake to trying to understand what makes nature tick to what makes the human body tick (read: mine mostly).
+It seems as if I’ve spent my entire life studying things attached to the sciences—from tackling the intricacies of the weather in Antarctica and examining the mechanics behind a rogue earthquake to understanding what makes nature so wondrous and what makes the human body tick.
 I blame my parents and siblings for encouraging me to enter the world of geekiness, science, and humor (probably to get me out of their hair for a while).
 I'm not complaining.
-Geeks are "in" and science could use some humor.
+Geeks are "in" and science can often use some humor.

-Although I'm not usually a joiner of groups, there are some that have helped me along the way: I’m a member of the American Society of Journalists and Authors, National Association of Science Writers, the American Geophysical Union, and when I'm not deep in book research, I'm a New York Master Gardener.
+Although I'm not usually a joiner of groups, there are some that have helped me along the way: I’m a member of the American Society of Journalists and Authors, National Association of Science Writers, and the American Geophysical Union.
+When I'm not deep in book research, my

-My hobbies include rocks, gardening, and cats—not necessarily in that order.
+hobbies include rocks, gardening, fiber arts, and cats—not necessarily in that order.

 Do you need to reach me?
 My contact e-mail is